Irreversible entropy production, from quantum to classical: Resource theoretic approach

 \subsection{Coherence and the resource theory of asymmetry}

 All results in the previous section hold only for states $\rho_S$ which are block diagonal in the energy basis.
 That is, states of the form

 where $\delta(a=b)$ is the Kronecker delta and $\{|i\rangle\}$, $\{E_i\}$ are the eigenstates and eigenvalues of $H_S$.
-Coherences of this form are called non-energetic and play a much smaller role than coherences between different energy states (\emph{energetic coherences}).
-The reason is two-fold.
-First, due to the special role that energy plays in the dynamics.
-And second, because except for accidental degeneracies, different energy states are usually associated with different macroscopic configurations.
+Coherences of this form are called non-energetic and play a much smaller role than coherences between different energy states (\emph{energetic coherences}) due to the special role that energy plays in the dynamics an because -- with the exception of accidental degeneracies -- different energy states are usually associated with different macroscopic configurations.

-To better appreciate this, consider a magnet composed of $N$ spin-1/2 particles, each with local basis $\{|\uparrow\rangle$, $|\downarrow\rangle\}$.
-Contrast now the coherences present in the state